powa-team/powa/docs/index.rst

-PoWA (PostgreSQL Workload Analyzer) is a performance tool compatible with **all PostgreSQL versions** (down to 9.4) allowing to collect, aggregate and purge statistics on multiple PostgreSQL instances from various :ref:`stat_extensions`.
+PoWA (PostgreSQL Workload Analyzer) is a performance tool compatible with **all PostgreSQL versions** (down to 9.4) allowing to collect, aggregate and purge statistics gathered from multiple PostgreSQL instances from various :ref:`stat_extensions`.

-Depending on your needs, you can choose different approach to setup powa.
+Depending on your needs, you can choose one of different approaches to setup powa.

 For most people, the preferred approach is to use the provided :ref:`powa_collector` daemon to collect the metrics from one or multiple